 Without proper water circulation, toxins, metabolic waste, mucus, and other similar organic wastes will accumulate on the corals.
 As a result, the reef filtration becomes harder, and the water becomes cloudy within a short amount of time.

+All air stones need an air pump.
 If you’re looking for value for money and quality, then you can’t go wrong with a Tetra Whisper.
 They are less than $10, they are durable, they look good in pretty much every tank and they sure do live by their name of “whisper”.

 There’s nothing worse than the constant buzz of a loud aquarium accessory.
 Unless you’re into that kind of stuff.

-Do I Need An Air Stone?
+Do I Need An

 If you’re asking yourself this question, be reminded of the soft breeze and stuffy room example we mentioned above.
 The answer is an absolute yes, it does not matter whether you have a

 What Are The Types of Air Stones?

 Air stones are available in different shapes and sizes.
 Although the air stones are all designed for the same purpose, some may be better suited for a certain type of tank.
 In other words, not all air stones will be a perfect fit for all types of tanks.
-Here are the types of are air stones you can choose.
+Here are the types of are air stones you can choose from.

 There isn’t a lot of difference between silica stones and aluminum oxide stones in terms of performance.
-But when it comes to durability, aluminum oxide stones are a better option.
+When it comes to durability, aluminum oxide stones are a better option.
 These stones are capable of withstanding years of use and harsh cleaning.
 These stones are mostly used in industrial or larger ponds.

 Aluminum oxide stones are not recommended for use in glass aquariums because of their rough surface.
 These can vibrate and scratch the glass, which will lead to the development of cracks over time.